nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.04.A01) Sustainable development and management

-- • A real-time information system to capture, store, analyse, and distribute all data

-- and information related to the fisheries sector.

-- • An effective online mechanism to obtain permits & licenses, and do registrations

-- related to the fisheries field.

-- • A consultation council to manage fisheries and aquaculture activities.

-- • Amend the laws & regulations, and processes that hinder the industry, in

-- accordance with international conventions, agreements, and standards.

-- • Assess the oceanic fish resources, and the maximum capacities of seawater &

-- freshwater aquatic systems, and develop the industry based on such assessments.

-- • Identify fish breeding regions, take measures to grow their spread, and identify

-- and conserve breeding areas of endangered aquatic species.

-- • Encourage the fishing community to produce high-quality, eco-friendly, and safe

-- products.

-- • Provide financial and technical support for the use of renewable and hybrid

-- energy and sale of such products.

-- • Discourage illegal fishing activities, minimize ocean pollution, and establish a

-- mechanism for emergency responses and minimization of ocean disasters.

-- • A fund to promote the development of research on fishing and market activities.

 ##### 3.04.A02) Seawater fisheries

-- • Provide technical support for fisher folk to harvest fish resources in different

-- temperatures and depths.

-- • Expand artificial habitats and methods such as FAD to facilitate fishing and

-- breeding.

-- • Ensure ownership and access to traditional fishing grounds, including fishing

-- harbors and mesh ports, and develop their infrastructure.

-- • Provide financial and technical support to revitalize ocean fisheries which has

-- currently faced a huge decline.

-- • Provide a fuel subsidy to the fishing community in order to uplift the collapsed

-- fisheries by reducing the production cost.

-- • Introduce novel, eco-friendly, and effective fishing technologies such as vessel

-- monitoring and identification systems, electronic notebooks, and identification

-- of fish grounds through drones and satellites, mother vessels & hybrid vessels,

-- and smart selling.

-- • Introduce a GPS-based warning system to prevent local fishing vessels from

-- entering the territorial waters of other countries.

-- • Ensure efficient and systematic diplomatic interventions in cases of emergencies

-- where fishing boat crews and vessels encounter issues in foreign waters.

 ##### 3.04.A03) Development of marine and brackish water fish products

-- • Provide modern technology for harvesting and breeding species with high

-- market values such as sea cucumber, crabs, barramundi, oyster, prawns, lobsters,

-- and aquatic plants.

-- • Promote eco-friendly aquaculture by identifying new fish grounds and species

-- suitable for marine and brackish water aquaculture.

-- • Introduce measures to obtain higher values and share in foreign markets by

-- standardizing processes for prawn farms.

-- • Increase the annual production of prawns above 25,000 tons by providing

-- required facilities including technology.

-- • Establish a formal system to prevent and control diseases in the prawn industry.

-- • Provide technical assistance to diversify the production of sea plants with high

-- demand and under consumption and mediate to find markets for these products.

-- • Increase women’s participation by promoting homebased production that uses

-- sea plants and aquatic resources.

 ##### 3.04.A04) Freshwater fisheries and aquaculture

-- • Increase freshwater fisheries by connecting aquaculture around freshwater

-- lakes, breeding fingerlings, and establishing breeding centers on a developed

-- management system.

-- • Implement a suitable program to stock fingerlings in regular reservoirs, seasonal

-- reservoirs, estate reservoirs, and ponds through various aquaculture methods.

-- • Introduce local or new specialized breeding methods, and develop human

-- resources, technology, and infrastructure in breeding centers.

-- • Stock fish in regular reservoirs, seasonal reservoirs, and estate reservoirs as

-- needed to maintain proper capacity.

-- • Breed fish in cages associated with regular reservoirs for consumption.

-- • Provide financial support to promote entrepreneurs to establish large scale farms

-- with modern technology for harvesting commercial freshwater fish.

 ##### 3.04.A05) Ornamental fish and ornamental aquatic plants industry

-- • Build a Sri Lankan brand name by aiming to increase income from ornamental

-- fish and aquatic plant exports by 25% by 2028.

-- • Provide financial and technical support to encourage ornamental fish harvesting.

-- • Establish a transparent mechanism to determine the minimum selling price for

-- exporting ornamental fish products.

-- • Implement a program that combines institutes such as regional veterinary centers

-- and labs to identify, prevent, and conduct site-specific testing for fish diseases and

-- pandemics.

-- • Set up regional collection centers to promote exports.

-- • Offer technical and financial assistance for ornamental aquatic plant production

-- methods such as tissue culture, greenhouses, vertical planting, and soilless

-- planting.

-- • Organize annual international exhibitions for ornamental fish and plants.

-- • Provide facilities for producing non-living ornamental aquatic material such as

-- dead plants, roots, and pieces of stones and for breeding local ornamental fish

-- using modern techniques for the protection of the environment.

-- • Establish facilities to educate those who collect ornamental fish using diving

-- techniques on the use of diving equipment, sustainable harvesting methods,

-- minimizing post-harvesting damage, and first aid, and introduce alternative

-- livelihoods such as setting up fish breeding centres and becoming diving guides.

 ##### 3.04.A06) Social Welfare for the Fishing Community

-- • Introduce an insurance scheme for the fishing community, covering their families,

-- equipment and tools used in the industry.

-- • Establish treatment centers for decompression sickness faced by divers.

-- • Re-activate the Fisherfolk pension scheme.

-- • Provide training and technical guidance for the younger fishing community, by

-- focusing on professional fishing and nautical fields.

-- • Leverage a broad contribution of the Ocean University, faculties and technical

-- colleges to produce professionals in the field.

-- • Offer comprehensive facilities to meet the needs of the fishing community,

-- including health services, housing, day-care centers for their children and the

-- elderly, and cultural events.

-- • Facilitate building cooperatives and banks as community-based organizations

-- located around fishing villages and ports.

-- • Implement programs to enhance the financial literacy of fisherfolk and aquaculture

-- producers, for elevating them to a professional level.

-- • Create a formal process for providing technical counselling services, foreign

-- tours, and training programmes for field officers.

-- • Develop programs aimed at livelihood enhancement and technical skill

-- development for fisherwomen and other vulnerable family members.

 ##### 3.04.A07) Promoting the production of tools and equipment

-- • Facilitate producing material used in the fishing industry, including living and

-- non-living food, vessels and nets, cage equipment and machinery required for

-- harvesting aquatic species.

-- • Provide tax relief for imported tools until sufficient domestic production is

-- developed.

 ##### 3.04.A08) Post harvesting management a nd value-added products

-- • Provide the necessary technical support to develop the infrastructure, and raise

-- awareness to harvest, handle, store, and sell fish with minimal post-harvest

-- damages.

-- • Promote production of fish cages, fish feed, liquid fertilizer, and other products

-- using fish waste.

-- • Establish a mechanism for people to buy quality fish products at a reasonable

-- price by systematic distribution systems.

-- • Reduce post-harvest damage through initiatives such as repairing fishing vessels,

-- produce high-quality ice, use enclosed containers, and establish an online

-- mechanism.

 ##### 3.04.A09) Uplifting export potential and earning foreign exchange

-- • Take steps to export products by identifying the new foreign market that may

-- emerge in the future.

-- • Promote exports and promoting the market by collaborating with relevant

-- institutes, including Sri Lanka Export Development Board and Embassies.

-- • Promote high quality local products and conserving foreign exchange by limiting

-- imports.

-- • Promote foreign investors to invest in production sectors with high export

-- potential.

-- • Establish an efficient and streamlined process to remove barriers in exporting

-- fish products.

 ##### 3.04.A10) Uplifting financial income surrounding fisheries harbours and

-- developing fisheries harbours

-- • Allocate service-based regions around fisheries harbours for docking vessels.

-- • Solve issues related to fuel storage and distribution around fisheries harbours.

-- • Upgrade all major fisheries harbours to meet international standards based on a

-- prioritization plan.

-- • Expand ports and enhancing facilities in the Northern and Eastern provinces to

-- promote trawler fisheries targeting residents.

-- • Develop fisheries harbours and management methods, based on the green port

-- concept.

 ##### 3.04.A11) Blue economy

-- • Promote the sustainable use of living and non-living ocean resources and the

-- establishment of modern oceanic industries through a blue economy approach.

-- • Introduce measure to effectively utilize fisheries aquaculture, and aquatic

-- resources well to enter the blue carbon finance field.

 ### 3.05) A digital state - An international partnership